kharnam/devops-test/README.md

 ----
 __2. Shell scripting test__
-Consider implementing the following script with any reasonably latest Bash/zsh version you're most comfortable with.
-Code must be in working condition for the mentioned shell version.
+- Consider implementing the following script with any reasonably latest Bash
+- Code must be in working condition for the mentioned shell version
+- Name script file as 'test_task2.sh'

 ```
 Implement the following functionality: